TSB Recommendation R07-04

 TDG expects to table the AAR petition at the next meeting of the committee overseeing the soon to be published TC standard on the Containers for Transport of Dangerous Goods by Rail.
 In addition to normalizing, TC will also be introducing for discussion specific fracture toughness requirements which could take the form of additional Charpy test requirements for the steels used in the construction of the tank cars and/or potentially assigning tank cars with a minimum service temperature, with materials of construction having to meet certain fracture toughness requirements at that temperature.

-TSB reassessment of Transport Canada's response to Recommendation R07-04 (February 2012)
+February 2012: TSB reassessment of Transport Canada's response to Recommendation R07-04 (Satisfactory Intent)

 TC has progressed this issue but has not yet fully addressed the safety deficiency.
 Therefore, the Board reassesses the response to Recommendation R07-04 to remain as having Satisfactory Intent.